Resummation of infrared logarithms in de Sitter space via Dyson-Schwinger equations: the ladder-rainbow approximation: Dyson--Schwinger equations

 \subsection{Local approximation and dynamical mass generation}

 The local approximation of the self-energy, given by $\Sigma(x,y) = -i \dfrac{\lambda}{2} \;G(x,y) \delta(x,y)$ is the simplest approximation in which one can study the Dyson-Schwinger equations.
-It is known as the Hartree approximation an resumms the so--called cactus diagrams depicted in fig. \eqref{figcactus}.
+It is known as the Hartree approximation an resumms the so--called cactus diagrams depicted in figure \ref{figcactus}.
 It leads to the equations:

 We take from now on the bare mass $m_0^2=0$.
 The first equation can be readily solved in terms of the hypergeometric function as in \eqref{massivefreesolution}.
-The second equation is the so--called gap equation \footnote{We subtract a divergent part of $G(x,x)$ in order to obtain a well defined coinciding limit.
-This procedure contains of course some arbitrariness, as discussed at the end of this section.} and is explicitly given by:
+The second equation is the so--called gap equation and is explicitly given by:

 where $\nu_{\pm}=\dfrac{1}{2}\left(1\pm\sqrt{9-\frac{4 m^2_{\textrm{dyn}}}{H^2}}\right)$ and $\mathcal{H}_z=\sum_{k=1}^\infty \left(\dfrac{1}{k}-\dfrac{1}{k+z} \right)$ is the harmonic number function.
 For small $\lambda$ the solution behaves like